kgroveshok/z80-homebrew/DEV-DIARY.md

 DONE ????
 TODO The word THEN appears to be having issues and is being pushed to stack GA is failing too.
 Suddenly working.
 Maybe a mem glitch
-DONE write a simple screen saver demo to test for runtime crashes DONE ?DUP word to duplicate if the TOS value is non-zero
+DONE write a simple screen saver demo to test for runtime crashes DONE ?DUP word to duplicate if the TOS value is non-zero DONE Fix UPPER
+DONE Fix LOWER
+DONE Fix TCASE

 TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed
 TODO with the second PIO port hook up and debug the sound card TODO PICK word to pick a value at a given value on stack and move to TOS TODO Fix scroll words
-TODO Fix UPPER
-TODO Fix LOWER
-TODO Fix TCASE
 TODO Fix LEFT
 TODO Fix RIGHT
 TODO Fix NUM2STR